Affected people have difficulty communicating with and relating to others.

 Autism spectrum disorders are considered a spectrum (range) of disorders because the manifestations vary widely in type and severity.
 Previously, ASDs were subclassified into classic autism, Asperger syndrome, Rett syndrome, childhood disintegrative disorder, and pervasive developmental disorder not otherwise specified.
 However, doctors currently do not use this terminology and consider these all as ASDs (except for Rett syndrome, which is a distinct genetic disorder).
 ASDs are different from intellectual disability, although many people with ASDs have both.
 The classification system emphasizes that, within the broad spectrum, different features may occur more or less strongly in a given individual.

 The specific causes of autism spectrum disorders are not fully understood, although they are often related to genetic factors.
 For parents of one child with an ASD, risk of having another child with an ASD is 50 to 100 times greater.
-Several genetic abnormalities, such as Fragile X syndrome and Down syndrome, may be associated with ASD.
-Prenatal infections, for example, viral infections such as rubella or cytomegalovirus (see Table: Some Infections of Newborns), may also play a role.
-It is clear, however, that ASDs are not caused by poor parenting, adverse childhood conditions, or vaccinations.
+Several genetic abnormalities, such as Fragile X syndrome, tuberous sclerosis complex, and Down syndrome, may be associated with ASD.
+Prenatal infections, for example, viral infections such as rubella or cytomegalovirus, may also play a role.
+It is clear, however, that ASDs are not caused by poor parenting, adverse childhood conditions, or vaccinations (see also MMR vaccine and autism).

 Children with an autism spectrum disorder develop symptoms in the following areas:

-Symptoms range from mild to severe, but most people require some level of support in both areas.
+Symptoms of an autism spectrum disorder range from mild to severe, but most people require some level of support in both areas.
 People with an ASD vary widely in their ability to function independently in school or society and in their need for supports.
 In addition, about 20 to 40% of children with an ASD, particularly those with an IQ less than 50, develop seizures before reaching adolescence.
-In about 25% of affected children, a regression in development occurs around the time of diagnosis and may be the initial indicator of a disorder.
+In about 25% of affected children, a loss of previously acquired skills (regression in development) occurs around the time of diagnosis and may be the initial indicator of a disorder.

 Often, infants with an ASD cuddle and make eye contact in atypical ways.
 Although some affected infants become upset when separated from their parents, they may not turn to parents for security as do other children.
 Older children often prefer to play by themselves and do not form close personal relationships, particularly outside of the family.
 When interacting with other children, they may not use eye contact and facial expressions to establish social contact, and they have difficulty interpreting the moods and expressions of others.
 They may have difficulty knowing how and when to join a conversation and difficulty recognizing inappropriate or hurtful speech.
 These factors may cause others to view them as odd or eccentric and thus lead to social isolation.